janakj/sdr/README.md

-# Experiments with Software Defined Radio
+This repository contains an assorted collection of experiments with Software Defined Radio (SDR).
+Most of the experiments were designed for and tested with [LimeSDR](https://myriadrf.org/projects/limesdr/).